utPLSQL/utPLSQL/docs/userguide/annotations.md

 It accepts an optional description that will be visible when running the tests.
 When description is not provided, package name is displayed on report.

+**Note**
+>Package is considered a test-suite only when package specification contains the `--%suite` annotation at the package level.
+>
+>Some annotations like `--%suite`, `--%test` and `--%displayname` accept parameters.
+The parameters for annotations need to be placed in brackets.
+Values for parameters should be provided without any quotation marks.
+If the parameters are placed without brackets or with incomplete brackets, they will be ignored.
+>
+>Example: `--%suite(The name of suite without closing bracket`
+>Example: `--%suite The name of suite without brackets`

 Suite package without description.
 ```sql
 create or replace package test_package as